A guide to everything about budgeting

 A budget is an estimate or a snapshot of income and expenditures over a period of time.

-But why stop there?
+Sounds… well, pretty vague doesn’t it?
+Now, I’m sure you get the point, but why stop there?
 Let’s take it a little further than just a simple definition.

 Budgeting is an underutilized, yet extremely important financial exercise that can give you an accurate overview of how much income you’re making and where exactly your money is going for any given time period.